kryptokrona/kryptokrona-docs/FAQ.md

 * **Q: What does it mean if my balance is locked?**

     A: This is a transfer which hasn't been confirmed by the network yet.
 It will move into your main balance shortly.

+* **Q: In simplewallet.exe, I get an error `Error: failed to save new wallet: boost::filesystem::unique__path: Keyset as registered is invalid`.
+How can I fix it?

+    A: This is caused by a buggy crypto folder.
+Unfortunately, windows won't let us rename this folder, and we have to use a live linux USB to do it.
+I would suggest https://tutorials.ubuntu.com/tutorial/tutorial-create-a-usb-stick-on-windows for a user friendly linux distro.
+Once you have booted into linux, find your hard drive in the file explorer, and navigate to Users, then *Your Windows Username*, AppData, Roaming, Microsoft.
+You should see a folder called Crypto.
+Rename this to something, for example, CryptoBackup.
+Now, reboot back into windows, and try again.
+For more info, check out this forum post: https://forums.plex.tv/discussion/282149/conversion-failed-new-problem-with-codecs-and-maybe-something-else-since-1-8-0-4109-update

 ## Other